BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Price.md

 If rightness consisted in obeying a law, it would be absurd to ask whether it is right to obey a law; for that question would simply ask whether obeying a law is obeying a law.
 But Price observes that the question is not at all absurd, and that therefore the definition is unacceptable.
 He therefore offers a second condition of adequacy: (C2) If definition D defines right action as doing F, but it is reasonable to ask ‘Is doing F right or wrong?’, because the answer is not clearly ‘right’, then D is unacceptable.
+- If the two conditions (C1) and (C2) mark two ways in which a definition of a moral property is unacceptable, a definition is acceptable only if questions of the first sort are clearly ill-formed, resting on a misunderstanding, and the answer to questions of the second sort is, as Price says, ‘most trifling’, a near-tautology.
+If we have found the standard of rightness, the question ‘Is F right?’ should be ill-formed, and ‘Conformity to F is right’ should be as trivially analytic as ‘A brother is a male sibling’.
+Price objects to proposed definitions by pointing out that some questions are reasonable that ought not to be reasonable if the definitions were correct.
+We may therefore say that he identifies ‘open questions’.